In The Wind in the Willows, Kenneth Grahame writes about Mole’s summer vacation:

 Math Facts

 The Math in Focus curriculum works with the assumption that students have memorized all math facts (appropriate for their grade level) with deep fluency.
-Therefore, it is essential for your child to know his or her simple math facts inside-out.
+Therefore, it is essential for your child to know his or her simple math facts inside and out.
 Automaticity with math facts is necessary for a strong number sense and understanding math concepts during the school year and beyond.

 Reading

-Following is a link to our summer reading list for grades K-6 HERE.
-This list contains some good-quality selections for children of all ages or, if you have children ranging from ages 8-11, check out Top Ten Summer Reads for Ten-Year-Olds.
+Curious about our summer reading list for grades K-6?
+You can find it HERE.
+This list contains some good-quality selections for children of all ages.
+If you have children ranging from ages 8-11, check out another blog post, Top Ten Summer Reads for Ten-Year-Olds.